bs2kbs2k/smlinux/README.md

 ## **How do I tell smlinux to download sm64 repositories to a folder other than home?**

-Set BASEPATH= to any existing path that you have permission to write to, for example `BASEPATH=~/mario`.
+Set `BASEPATH` to any existing directory that you have permission to write to, for example `BASEPATH=~/mario`.

 	mkdir ~/mario
 	smlinux config